b45ch1/pyadolc/README.rst

         * Run ``python setup.py build``.
 A new folder with a name similar to ``~/pyadolc/build/lib.linux-x86_64-2.6`` should be generated.
     * TEST YOUR INSTALLATION: Change directory to ``~/pyadolc/build/lib.linux-x86_64-2.6`` and run ``python -c "import adolc; adolc.test()"``.
 All tests should pass.
     * You can also use scons (if you have it) instead of using setup.py
+    * If anything goes wrong, please file a bug report.